oracle-livelabs/multicloud/helidon-virtual-thread/build-run/build-run.md

     > Please ignore the warnings/problems, you notice in Code Editor while opening this folder.

-3. Copy and paste the following command to set the PATH and JAVA_HOME variable.
+3. Open a new terminal, and then copy and paste the following command to set the PATH and JAVA_HOME variable.
     ```bash
     <copy>PATH=~/jdk-19.0.2/bin:~/apache-maven-3.8.3/bin:$PATH
     JAVA_HOME=~/jdk-19.0.2</copy>